LiF-x/lifxmod.com/mods/container-changes.md

 * ​​​​​Warehouse - Increase to 50000 Storage
 * Large Warehouse - Increase to 100000 Storage
-* Bloomery -&nbsp;Increase to 1000 Storage
+* Bloomery - Increase to 1000 Storage
-* Furnace -&nbsp;Increase to 300 Storage
+* Furnace - Increase to 300 Storage
-* Blacksmith Workshop -&nbsp;Increase to 500 Storage
+* Blacksmith Workshop - Increase to 500 Storage
 * Camp Fire - Ability to burn soil & Increase to 1000 Storage
-* Forge and Anvil -&nbsp;Increase to 200 Storage
+* Forge and Anvil - Increase to 200 Storage
-* Kiln -&nbsp;Increase to 1000 Storage
+* Kiln - Increase to 1000 Storage
-* Cart&nbsp;-&nbsp;Increase to 1000 Storage
+* Cart -&nbsp;Increase to 1000 Storage
-* Trader&nbsp;Cart -&nbsp;Increase to 2000 Storage
+* Trader Cart - Increase to 2000 Storage
-* Horse&nbsp;Cart -&nbsp;Increase to 6000 Storage (Normal and Tented)&nbsp;
+* Horse Cart - Increase to 6000 Storage (Normal and Tented)&nbsp;
-* Chest -&nbsp;Increase to 600 Storage
+* Chest - Increase to 600 Storage
-* Wardrobe -&nbsp;Increase to 800 Storage
+* Wardrobe - Increase to 800 Storage
-* Crate -&nbsp;Increase to 400 Storage
+* Crate - Increase to 400 Storage
-* Barrel -&nbsp;Increase to 600 Storage
+* Barrel - Increase to 600 Storage
-* Big Couldren-&nbsp;Increase to 1000 Storage
+* Big Couldren- Increase to 1000 Storage
-* Oven -&nbsp;Increase to 300 Storage
+* Oven - Increase to 300 Storage
-* Brewing Tank-&nbsp;Increase to 300 Storage<br><br>This will give more rooms for the following Houses
+* Brewing Tank- Increase to 300 Storage<br><br>This will give more rooms for the following Houses

 * Small wooden house - To 10 Rooms
 * Small Plaster house - To 10 rooms